 Waubonsee Voices is a monthly column written by a Waubonsee staff or faculty member, an administrator or a student.
 It presents information about the college from the perspective of the people who work and learn here.
-These columns are published in the Kane County Chronicle each month.

 Learn more about Waubonsee from Voices.